-Table 5.1: Kinetic Scheme Used for the Present Laminar Burning Velocity Calculations[Warnatz, 1984].
-A_f in cm3.s mole, E in kcal/mole
+\ M represents the third body, which is chaperon efficiency weighed total concentration Table 5.1: Kinetic Scheme Used for the Present Laminar Burning Velocity Calculations [Warnatz, 1984].
+Af in cm.s mole, E in kcal/moleThe burning velocity is calculated from where, Hu and Hb is the total enthalpy of the unburned mixture and burned gases respectively.